tencentyun/intlcloud-documents/yehe_doc/视频服务/腾讯特效SDK/License 指引/常见问题_intl_en.md

 This document answers questions you may encounter when using Tencent Effect licenses.

 [](id:q1)
-### What is the relation between a license, license key, and the Tencent Effect SDK?
+### What are the relationships between a license, a license key, and the Tencent Effect SDK?
-To legally use the Tencent Effect SDK (**“Tencent Effect”** or **“SDK”**), you will need to obtain Tencent’s express permission.
-This permission is called a license and is usually contained in the terms and conditions that you will need to agree to before you may purchase and/or use the SDK.
-Without a license, your use of the SDK will be unauthorised and will constitute infringing use.
-There are 2 types of licenses that you can obtain, a trial license and a production license.
+You need to obtain Tencent Cloud's permission to legitimately use the Tencent Effect SDK.
+Tencent Cloud grants this permission by issuing licenses.
+There are two types of licenses you can obtain: a trial license and a production license.

-Once you have obtained a license from Tencent to use the SDK, you will need a valid **license key** to access and use the SDK.
-This license key consists of a key and license URL (also known as a path) that enables you to access and use the features of the SDK.
-Without a license key, you will not be able to use the SDK.

-Finally, the SDK is a collection of software development tools that facilitate your creation of applications for different software packages, software frameworks, and operating systems.
+An SDK is a collection of software development tools that facilitate your creation of applications for different software packages, software frameworks, and operating systems.
+After obtaining a license to use the Tencent Effect SDK, you will get a license key and a license URL, which you need to provide to the SDK in order to unlock its features.

 [](id:q2)
 ### How do I get a production license for Tencent Effect?